-In 2017, we saw continued developments in the following areas:
+In 2018, the Group saw continued developments in the following areas:

-Jobin has fine-tuned its Operations & Maintenance, keeping a lean team that is performing at and above solar energy industry standards.
-With its existing 32 MW solar energy facility running smoothly for over a year, and its infrastructure (i.e. transmission, substations, roads, warehouse, site office, etc) is in place.
+Jobin has fine-tuned its operations and maintenance, keeping a lean team that is performing at and above solar energy industry standards.
+With its existing 32.337 MWp solar energy facility running smoothly for over a year, and its infrastructure (i.e. transmission, substations, roads, warehouse, site office, etc.) is in place.
+JSI is immediately plug-and-play-scalable up to 150 MW of capacity.
+With only minor works, such as laying down an additional transmission cable and construction of an additional transformer bay, JSI's entire 800-hectare facility can easily accommodate 300 MW of capacity that can be evacuated to the grid.
 Jobin has no interconnection congestion issues, as it is the only renewable energy facility that is connected to the main Philippine Grid via a 230 kV transmission line.
-Jobin has been selling its electricity output via the Wholesale Electricity Spot Market (WESM) since its commercial operations date, and the actual average for 2017 was higher than solar off-take agreements being closed at this same time period.
-Once higher than spot market off-take agreements are in place, Jobin is primed to continue solar/wind equipment installation and scale up fast
+Once higher than spot market off-take agreements are in place, Jobin is primed to continue solar/wind equipment installation and scale up fast.

 MGPC's northern portion of its exclusive service contract area has undergone a more detailed assessment in 2017 by GeothermEx - a leading American geothermal advisory firm.
 They have also confirmed that the existing wells in the southern portion can net out at least 3.5 MW of power.
-Combined with their assessment for the northern portion of net capacity of at least 18 MW, MGPC may be commercially operational within 3 years' time.
 EPI has been in discussions with a few rare groups familiar with geothermal investments to strategize how to further minimize drilling risk.
-Once firm, this wholly owned EPI subsidiary is poised to deliver much needed power to the island grid of Mindoro.
+Once firm, this wholly-owned EPI subsidiary is poised to deliver much needed power to the island grid of Mindoro.